nateliu/hexo-blog/source/_posts/npm-with-audit-business.md

 ---
-title: news-pubish-management(4)--audit business
+title: news-pubish-management(5)--audit business
 date: 2021-12-27 20:37:52
 tags:
 ---
-The audit list should be display the user ownself, audiState should not equals to 0 and publishState should less than 1.
+The audit list should be showing date the user ownself, audiState should not equals to 0 and publishState should less than 1.
-### 1. Get back data in AuditList.js
+### 1. Get back data in `AuditList.js`
 copy from RightList.js and mofify as below
 ```javascript
 import { Button, Table, Tag } from 'antd';